buqingyi/buqingyi_sciencewebsite/README.md

 40. N. R. Pellis, A. Choukèr, B. Yi, S. Tauber, O. Ullrich, A. Sundaresan.
 Overview and translational impact of space cell biology research.
 In: Effect of Spaceflight and Analogue Culture on Human and Microbial Cells: Novel Insights into Disease Mechanisms.
 Edited by Cheryl A. Nickerson, Neal R. Pellis, C. Mark Ott, Springer 2016.

-## Professional Memberships or Honorary Offices
-•	Member of the European Cystic Fibrosis Society.
-•	Member of the Federation of European Microbiological Societies (FEMS).
-•	Member of the International Union of Microbiological Societies (IUMS).
-•	Member of the German Society for Hygiene and Microbiology (DGHM).
-•	Reviewer of scientific journals (e.g. Microbiology Spectrum (American society of Microbiology), PLOS One, multiple Springer Nature journals, Infection and Immunity (American society of Microbiology))